-Section 6.5 What if you are asking us to pay you back for a bill you have received for medical care?
+Section 6.5 What if you are asking us to pay you back for our share of a bill you have received for medical care?

 If you have already paid for a Medicaid service or item covered by the plan, you can ask our plan to pay you back (paying you back is often called "reimbursing" you).
-It is your right to be paid back by our plan whenever you've paid for medical services or drugs that are covered by our plan.
+It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
 When you send us a bill you have already paid, we will look at the bill and decide whether the services or drugs should be covered.
 If we decide they should be covered, we will pay you back for the services or drugs.

-Asking for reimbursement is asking for a coverage decision from us.
+Asking for reimbursement is asking for a coverage decision from us